 - Total number of Connections.
 The total number of connections.

 - Vice President level + connections.

 - Internal connections (with other coworkers).

-- Acceptance rate for connection requests sent.
+- The acceptance rate for connection requests sent.

 You can improve your LinkedIn SSI score in just 10 minutes a day, with noticeable improvements within a month.
 But remember: there’s more to social selling than LinkedIn.
 And even more importantly: you can take it offline too!